cosmodesi/pycorr/README.md

 # correlation function in result.corr
 ```

-Example notebooks presenting most use cases are provided in directory nb/.
+Example notebooks presenting most use cases are provided in directory [nb/](https://github.com/cosmodesi/pycorr/tree/main/nb).

 ## Documentation

 Documentation is hosted on Read the Docs, [pycorr docs](https://py2pcf.readthedocs.io/).
+As mentioned above, you may find more practical guidance in [the example notebooks directory](https://github.com/cosmodesi/pycorr/tree/main/nb).

 ## Requirements